 100% cotton, DK.
 A light cotton yarn perfect for warm-weather knitting.

-There are only three things you need to learn how to start knitting: needles, yarn and a pair of scissors.
+There are only three things you need to learn how to start knitting for beginners: needles, yarn and a pair of scissors.
 However, as you progress there are a few other tools you’ll want to keep in your knitting bag.
 Look out for knitting toolkits that include all the accessories you need in one handy carry case, or buy them individually when you require them.

 1. Tape measure